M.A. Industrial/Organizational Psychology

 A total of 45 credits is required of candidates for the master of arts degree in industrial/organizational psychology.
 Candidates for this degree must complete 24 credits of basic program requirements.
 Another 21 credits (including concentrations, program options, and electives) are chosen after consultation with the program coordinator in light of the student's academic and professional goals.
 Students may not complete more than nine credits of electives until they have satisfied the basic requirements.
 Up to nine credits of electives may be taken in other departments, such as industrial engineering, economics, management, marketing, and public administration.

 Students may elect to write a thesis as part of the program of study.
 The thesis must show ability to organize materials in a clear and original manner and to present well-reasoned conclusions.
-Thesis preparation and submission must comply with the Graduate School policy on theses as well as specific departmental requirements.
+Thesis preparation and submission must comply with the graduate policy on theses as well as specific departmental requirements.

 Students have the opportunity to develop a program that meets their particular needs and interests by choosing from many elective courses and various program options.
 These options include a thesis, for those interested in future pursuit of a doctoral degree; an internship, for those interested in a practical introduction to an organizational environment; or a practicum, for those already employed.